Camp Caretaker - Baltimore Yearly Meeting

 Approved By: Camp Property Management Committee & Supervisory Committee

-The BYM Camp Caretaker is the resident facilities manager for one of BYM’s camps.
-They care for the facilities, making them ready for summer camp and groups who rent the facilities during the year.
+Summary: The BYM Camp Caretaker is the resident facilities manager for one BYM camp.
+S/he cares for the facilities, making them ready for summer camp and groups who rent the facilities.
 This is accomplished under the direct supervision of the Camp Property Manager (CPM) who is supported and directed by the Camp Property Management Committee (CPMC).
-The CPM and all BYM employees are under the general supervision of the General Secretary.
+The CPM and all BYM employees are under the general guidance of the General Secretary.

-The Caretaker should be an individual who enjoys living in a remote area, but also must be a positive, welcoming presence for visitors, campers, and groups that use the camp.
+The Caretaker should be an individual who enjoys living in a remote area, and is willing to work within the Friends decision-making process.
+S/he must be willing to adapt to a changing environment as groups come and go.
 The caretaker should be a self-starter who enjoys initiating projects in consultation with the Camp Property Manager (CPM), and enjoys working alone to complete projects.

 Essential Duties and Responsibilities include the following: